-The Slaty Egret (Egretta vinaceigula) is listed as Vulnerable in the IUCN Red List and BirdLife International, because of the species' small and restricted population in southern/central Africa.

-The global population is now estimated to be between 3,000 and 5,000 individuals with most birds breeding in the core area, the Okavango Delta in Botswana and along the Chobe River in Botswana and Namibia.
+- The Slaty Egret (Egretta vinaceigula) is listed as Vulnerable in the IUCN Red List and BirdLife International because of the species' small and restricted population in southern/central Africa. - The global population is now estimated to be between 3,000 and 5,000 individuals with most birds breeding in the core area, the Okavango Delta in Botswana and along the Chobe River in Botswana and Namibia.
 The Slaty Egret is probably dispersive from its core area and during extreme droughts may occasionally breed elsewhere if conditions there are suitable.
-There is no definite evidence of breeding in Zambia, but large flocks occur at some sites and recently fledged juveniles have been seen (P. Leonard, pers. comm.).
-Whether these are from the Botswana and Namibian breeding population or whether there is a separate Zambian breeding population is unknown.
+There is no definite evidence of breeding in Zambia but large flocks occur at some sites and recently fledged juveniles have been seen (P. Leonard, pers. comm.).
+Whether these are from the Botswana and Namibian breeding population or there is a separate Zambian breeding population is unknown.
 Breeding may possibly occur in the Kazungula Swamp in Zimbabwe and there is one recent breeding record in South Africa.
-Wandering or dispersing birds occasionally occur further south in Botswana and in South Africa.
 Recently the species has been found in Angola and Mozambique but its actual status in these countries is unknown.
 Slaty Egrets are confined to wetland edges.
-There is limited data on population trends, however, in some countries the species has declined or is believed to be declining, which may merely reflect changing climatic conditions from year-to-year, or on a longer time scale.

-Principal threats affecting the species: In general, seasonal marshes are threatened by factors such as drainage (for cultivation), flood regulation and dams (as along the Kafue River in Zambia), catchment erosion, water abstraction for crops, alien vegetation, human disturbance and excessive trampling and grazing by livestock, cutting of reeds and other marsh vegetation for basketry, and thatching and fodder.
-In Botswana, a major threat to roost and nest sites is fire, which can destroy reeds.
-Trampling of reed-beds by Elephants (Loxodonta africana) and predation at some nest sites by African Fish Eagles (Haliaeetus vocifer) may also reduce productivity.
-Climate change is considered a threat in the long term.

-The goal of this action plan is to improve the conservation status and knowledge base of the Slaty Egret within the next 10 years.
+There are few data on population trends but in some countries the species has declined or is believed to be declining.
+This may however, merely reflect changing climatic conditions from year-to-year or on a longer time scale. - Principal threats affecting the species: In general seasonal marshes are threatened by factors such as drainage (for cultivation), flood regulation and dams as along the Kafue River in Zambia , catchment erosion, water abstraction for crops, alien vegetation, human disturbance and excessive trampling and grazing by livestock and cutting of reeds and other marsh vegetation for basketry, thatching and fodder.
+In Botswana a major threat to roost and nest sites is fire which can destroys reeds.
+Trampling of reed-beds by Elephants (Loxodonta africana) and predation at some nest sites by African Fish Eagles (Haliaetus vocifer) may also reduce productivity.
+Climate change is considered a threat in the long term. - The goal of this action plan is to improve the conservation status and knowledge base of the Slaty Egret within the next 10 years.

-Objectives and top priority actions:

-- 1. To gain better information on extent of range in all countries and on population size in different - 2.
-To implement surveys to identify all breeding colonies in Botswana and possibly in Zimbabwe and Zambia, as well as key non-breeding sites in all range states; - 3.
-To implement a study of breeding biology to assess productivity and factors limiting such; - 4.
-To prevent or control development that would reduce the species' breeding habitat; - 5.
-To implement EIA studies in the species habitats before any development takes place; - 6.
-To initiate a study to determine movements of Slaty Egrets between range states, using radio transmitters on nestlings or full-grown birds; - 7.
-To safeguard key wetlands through designation as reserves or protected areas; - 8.
-To control disturbance and fires at breeding and roost sites; and - 9.
-To prevent or control factors that reduce feeding efficiency and prey availability.
+Objectives and top priority actions - (1) gain better information on extent of range in all countries and population size in different seasons, (2) implement surveys to identify all breeding colonies in Botswana and possibly in Zimbabwe and Zambia and key non-breeding sites in all range states, (3) Implement a study of breeding biology to assess productivity and factors limiting such, (4) prevent or control development that would reduce the species' breeding habitat, (5) implement EIA studies in the species habitats before any development, (6) initiate a study to determine movements of Slaty Egrets between range states using radio transmitters on nestlings or full-grown birds, (7) Safeguard key wetlands through designation as reserves or protected areas, (8) control disturbance and fires at breeding and roost sites (9) prevent or control factors that reduce feeding efficiency and prey availability.

-Emphasis for site conservation activities will primarily focus on countries with confirmed breeding colonies (Botswana and Namibia) with secondary emphasis on countries where breeding is suspected (Angola, Zambia and Zimbabwe) or where breeding occurs only occasionally (South Africa).
+• Emphasis for site conservation activities will primarily focus on countries with confirmed breeding colonies (Botswana and Namibia) with secondary emphasis on countries where breeding is suspected (Angola, Zambia and Zimbabwe) or breeding occurs only occasionally (South Africa).

-1. Biological Assessment
+1 - Biological Assessment